dominiksalvet/cpurast/README.md

 ## Todo

-* Add some 3D examples
+* Recycle some examples into 3D examples
 * Perspective correct interpolation
 * Improve clipping for lines, triangles
 * Add support for texturing